subhamtw/make-me-oo/README.md

 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

 Problems with Shivam's Code -
-1.Encapsulation was broken as use of static functions 2.The Point Object Should only se associated with the Distance And Direction Functions 3.Unwanted use of Getters and Setters Could Make Many vulnerabilities 4.Test are not in AAA format
+- Encapsulation was broken as use of static functions
+- The Point Object Should only se associated with the Distance And Direction Functions
+- Unwanted use of Getters and Setters Could Make Many vulnerabilities
+- Test are not in AAA format